Kanga-Who/home-assistant/Home Assistant with Proxmox installation.md

 ## Section 2 - Configure and Update Proxmox

 **2.1)** Before configuring anything in the Proxmox interface, you will start by updating the Proxmox OS to make sure all the latest updates and security patches are installed.
 To do this you will use Putty available [HERE](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) to connect via SSH and copy and paste some commands.
-To connect to the Proxmox via Putty, you will need the IP of the machine from Step 1.10, the username `root` and password you created from Step 1.8.
+To connect to Proxmox via Putty, you will need the IP of the machine from Step 1.10, the username `root` and password you created from Step 1.8.

 Open Putty and in the HOST NAME (OR IP ADDRESS) box, enter the IP of the Proxmox machine, then select OPEN.
 You will now be prompted to enter the username `root` (login as:) and your password.